stephantul/stephantul.github.io/_posts/2019-05-2-tokenizationspacy.markdown

     print([token.text for token in s2])
 ```

-As it turns out, the default arguments for `Tokenizer` amount to selecting no Tokenization at all.
+As it turns out, the default arguments for `Tokenizer` amount to selecting no tokenization at all.

 Note that, quite obviously, the tagging accuracy will suffer when you keep noisy tokens.
 In my case, however, this was necessary to keep the alignment.